3-connected Reduction for Regular Graph Covers: Introduction

 \begin{proposition} If $G_i$ is reduced to $G_{i+1}$, then

 \end{proposition}

 \heading{Expansions.} We aim to investigate how the knowledge of regular quotients of $G_{i+1}$ can be used to construct all regular quotients of $G_i$.
-To do so, we introduce the reversal of the reduction called the \emph{expansion}.
-If $H_{i+1} = G_{i+1} / \Gamma_{i+1}$, then the expansion produces $H_i$ by replacing colored edges back by atoms.
-To do this, we have to understand how regular covering behaves with respect to atoms.
+To do so, we introduce the reversal of the reduction called the \emph{quotient expansion}.
+If $H_{i+1} = G_{i+1} / \Gamma_{i+1}$, then the quotient expansion produces $H_i$ by replacing colored edges back by atoms.
+To do this, we have to understand how regular covering behaves with respect to the atoms.
 Inspired by Negami~\cite{negami}, we show that each proper atom/dipole has three possible types of quotients that we call an \emph{edge-quotient}, a \emph{loop-quotient} and a \emph{half-quotient}.
 The edge-quotient and the loop-quotient are uniquely determined but an atom may have many non-isomorphic half-quotients.

 The constructed quotients contain colored edges, loops and half-edges corresponding to atoms.
-Each half-edge in $H_{i+1}$ is created from a halvable edge if an automorphism of $\Gamma_{i+1}$ fixes this halvable edge and exchanges its endpoints.
-Roughly speaking it corresponds to cutting the edge in half.
-The following theorem is our main result and it describes every possible expansion of $H_{i+1}$ to $H_i$:
+Each half-edge in $H_{i+1}$ is an image of a half-edge, or of a halvable edge $e$ in $G_{i+1}$ such that an automorphism of $\Gamma_{i+1}$ fixes $e$ and swaps the vertices incident with $e$, see the next section for exact definitions.
+The following theorem is our main result, it describes every possible expansion of $H_{i+1}$ to $H_i$:

-\begin{theorem} Let $G_{i+1}$ be a reduction of $G_i$.
-Every quotient $H_i$ of $G_i$ can be constructed from some quotient $H_{i+1}$ of $G_{i+1}$ by replacing each edge, loop and half-edge of $H_{i+1}$ by the subgraph corresponding to the edge-, the loop-, or a half-quotient of an atom of $G_i$, respectively. \end{theorem}
+\begin{theorem} Let $G = G_0,\dots,G_r$ be the reduction series for a graph $G$.
+Then every quotient $H_i$ of $G_i$, for $i \in \{0,\dots,r-1\}$, can be constructed from some quotient $H_{i+1}$ of $G_{i+1}$ by replacing each edge, loop and half-edge of $H_{i+1}$ by the subgraph corresponding to the edge-, the loop-, or a half-quotient of an atom of $G_i$, respectively. \end{theorem}

 Suppose that some regular quotient of the primitive graph $G_r$ is chosen, so $H_r = G_r / \Gamma_r$.
 The above theorem allows to describe all regular quotients $H$ of $G$ rising from $H_r$, as depicted in the diagram in Fig.~\ref{fig:reduction_expansion_diagram}.